Hong Kong in Deeper Crisis as Unrest Enters Fourth Day

 Related Stories

-Students also fortified themselves at Hong Kong’s oldest seat of tertiary learning, Hong Kong University, at the Baptist University, and at Chinese University, around 25 kilometers from the city center.
-Chinese University—dubbed “Rioter’s U” by Chinese state media—was on Tuesday the scene of some of the most violent clashes yet in Hong Kong’s five months of unrest.

 Commuters meanwhile endured yet another morning of cancelled buses and trains, and gridlocked traffic, as protesters blocked roads and hurled objects onto railway tracks.
+Many stations have been heavily damaged by protesters, and the station serving CUHK has been virtually destroyed.

 One woman, traveling in a car with her husband, told local media that protesters threw a petrol bomb at their vehicle as they attempted to maneuver around an obstruction.

 Tensions across the Mass Transit Railway (MTR) network were high as frustrated commuters quarreled and struggled to board the services that remained in operation.
 Police were called to several stations.
 Many businesses were meanwhile shut and schools have been suspended for the rest of the week.

+At lunchtime, large crowds of smartly attired office workers joined black-clad protesters in occupying key intersections in the financial district of Central, and also at Quarry Bay in the eastern part of Hong Kong Island.
+Dressed in collared shirts and slacks or neat skirts, they helped erect roadblocks and ferried supplies to radicals on the barricades.

+Many voiced support for CUHK students.
+In scenes that are now worryingly common, a mob beat up an elderly man for arguing about the protests.
+There were also reports of roving, pro-government gangs processing through the streets and attacking young people in a northern suburb.

-Thursday’s disruptions are the fourth straight day of upheaval in Hong Kong, where for the past five months protesters have been waging an increasingly violent campaign for greater political freedom.
-Hundreds have been arrested in the past week alone and scores hospitalized—at least three critically—in unrest that has flared up across the enclave, from working class suburbs to the heart of the banking district.
+Thursday’s disruptions are the fourth straight day of upheaval in Hong Kong, where for the past five months protesters have been waging an increasingly violent campaign for greater political freedom, and, for some, autonomy or secession from China.
+Hundreds have been arrested in the past week alone and scores hospitalized—at least three critically—in unrest that has flared up across the enclave.

 In a meeting of the Legislative Council Thursday, Hong Kong’s second-highest ranking official, Chief Secretary Matthew Cheung, cast doubt on the viability of local elections in 10 days time.